“Let’s bake!” I tell my little sister and she runs right up, beaming.

 Have a great Passover!
 Wishing you a wonderful time spent with family and good food and traditions.
 Check back here for more recipes for the 2nd days of Passover!
 (Other things I’m baking: everyday chocolate cake (with almond flour instead of buckwheat) classic chocolate mousse, english toffee, salame el cioccolato).

 Yield: around 25 biscotti (this recipe can be easily doubled)

 Adapted from The New Passover Menu

 Why I love this recipe: these are easy, gluten-free and wonderfully chocolate-y, thanks to cocoa, melted chocolate and dark chocolate chips.
 Almond flour lends a nice, nutty flavor and texture and the olive oil makes these slightly moist on the inside.
-These are like a brownie in biscotti form, perfect for dipping into a hot drink. *If you have no potato starch handy, you can try substituting corn, tapioca or arrowroot starch.
-It shouldn’t affect the taste (although I haven’t tried it myself).
+These are like a brownie in biscotti form, perfect for dipping into a hot drink.

 - 4 oz. bittersweet chocolate, chopped

 - 2 large eggs, room temperature

 - 1 1/2 cups finely ground almond flour